harshhat18/CrickInformer/README.md

-# Cricket Score Tracker
+# CrickInformer

-Welcome to the Cricket Score Tracker, a comprehensive application that provides real-time cricket match scores and other related information.
+Welcome to the CrickInformer, a comprehensive application that provides real-time cricket match scores and other related information.
 This project combines a robust Spring Boot backend with an interactive Angular frontend to deliver an engaging user experience for cricket enthusiasts.

 ## Overview